 Recent research indicates that about one in ten young people in the UK engage in self-harming behaviours, and that this figure is higher amongst specific populations, including young people with special educational needs.
-School staff can play an important role in preventing self-harm and also in supporting students, peers and parents of students currently engaging in self-harm.

 School staff can play an important role in preventing self-harm and also in supporting students who are engaging in self-harm behaviours, their peers and parents.
 Self-harm can be a short term behaviour that is triggered by particular stresses and resolves fairly quickly or it may be part of a long term pattern of behaviours that are associated with more serious emotional/mental health issues.